coryflucas/corylucasdotcom/web/_posts/2025-07-21-high-level-ic-journey-pt1.md

 in a different register that pointed to a single character, you could call the instruction and it would basically loop through the string until it found the character or the end of the string.
-That something this seemingly high level was accomplished by just calling a single instruction in a loop blew my mind.
+That something this seemingly high level was accomplished by just calling a single instruction in a loop was quite surprising to me.

 The other thing that I really liked from the course is you could look up how many clock cycles each instruction took to run.
 This meant that if you knew the